cardano-foundation/CIPs/cps-wallet-connector/README.md

 Connection standards and APIs should be explicitly versioned to clearly allow upgrades.
 Furthermore, ideally APIs should allow for optional extendability to facilitate specialization.
 Clear scope of versions / extensions.
+- Should consider tiers of wallet - can be tricky to see adoption for dApps, dApss prefer lowest denominator.

 #### 6. Respect the role of wallet
 APIs should be written to have a clear scope, understanding the potential strains placed on wallet providers.